What is Mobile Marketing?

 In order to optimize their mobile marketing campaigns on Twitter Ads, we decided to use a Social Ads technological solution developed by Cyberclick.
 This solution uses artificial intelligence in order to create micro-segmented campaigns.
 Thanks to automatic ‘learning’ and its capacity to work in real time, these campaigns achieve optimal results.

 In addition to many international destinations, such as New York, Miami, Mexico, and Santiago, Chile, geo-localized campaigns in Spain also had a high number of national and European routes.

 These are the results:

 - 1,000 segmentations became active across all live campaigns.

 - More than 70,000 ad generated visits across different landing pages.

-- Reactivity of users who visited Iberia’s website was high in searches; nearly 27,000 availability requests were carried out on the website forms (38.5% of conversion compared to the number of visits).
+- Reactivity of users who visited Iberia’s website was high in searches.
+Nearly 27,000 availability requests were carried out on the website forms (38.5% of conversion compared to the number of visits).

 - According to tagged data by Google Analytics, search profitability based on the unique visitor and the device used were unitary costs of under 1€.

 The introduction of the mobile phone has drastically changed consumer habits and, therefore, it’s important for marketers and advertisers to follow suit.
-Businesses should both analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and to continue to get the best results at the time of purchase.
+Businesses should analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and continue to get the best results at the time of purchase.